goofanader/mna-anime-eyes/README.md

 3. Press 'r' (and 'enter' if not in "image checking" mode) to load the images into the program if you added/changed images in the MnA_Anime_Eyes/images folder.
 It doesn't hurt to press it anyway :)

-4. You'll probably want to go into fullscreen: press 'f' (and 'enter' if not in "image checking" mode) to do so.
+4. You'll probably want to go into fullscreen: press 'f' while in the Game Window to do so.

 ### Joysticks Plugged In
 Control for setting up the game is almost entirely done in the console.
 Please have the focus on this window during setup, unless prompted to switch to the Game Window.